 Nautical/Sailing vocabulary and most used expressions related to sailing in Spanish

-Whether you’re sailing the Mediterranean, exploring the Caribbean, or taking Spanish lessons with a nautical twist, knowing sailing vocabulary in Spanish is essential.
-From boat terminology to crucial commands, this guide covers everything you need to navigate Spanish-speaking waters confidently.
+Whether you’re sailing the Mediterranean, exploring the Caribbean, or taking Spanish lessons with a nautical twist, knowing sailing terms in Spanish is crucial for safety and smooth communication on the water.

 Basic Sailing Terms in Spanish